davidbruce/spring-boot-rest-tutorial/lesson-plan/demonstrations/5-queries.md

 # Custom Queries with Spring Data
 **Time Estimate: 10 Minutes**

-At this point the students should have a fully functional CRUD REST API that performs the very basic operations a developer would expect.
+At this point, the students should have a fully functional CRUD REST API that performs the very basic operations a developer would expect.
 Below is an example of what their class could look like up to this point:
 ```java
 @RestController